macieklamberski/frontkit/README.md

 SVG files from which font will be generated. (@TODO: Add more info about how it works.)

-### fonts

-Font files, also font-based icons.

-### media

-Images, videos and other media files used as a content.

 ## Configuration

 You can configure Frontkit to do things like deploying and manage output directories.
 Below is example `frontkit` key in _package.json_ file, located in root directory of the project.